 “And give the women their dowries as a free gift, but if they are pleased to offer you any of it accept it with happiness and with wholesome pleasure.”
 [Qur’an 4:4]

 The groom may pay the Mehr before he marries, at the time of marriage, or at a later date, as agreed with his bride.
 The mehr can even be postponed indefinitely.
 However, it will become payable immediately in the case of divorce or death.
 The amount and method of payment is written into a contract, which is signed by the bride, groom and their witnesses.
-Following this, the Aqd-Nikah is announced to all who attend the nikah.
+Following this, the Aqd-Nikah is announced to all who attend the nikah ceremony.

 Traditionally, mehr would reflect the social status of the bride’s family.
 However, these days, the giving of mehr is seen mainly as a symbol.
 No one wants to begin married life burdened with debt and, equally, Islam does not wish to prevent men from getting married simply because they cannot afford an expensive dowry.